Prinoticommmi/simonlucavillani_website/content/authors/admin/_index.md

 ---
 title: Dr. Simon Luca Villani
-role: Theoretical Physicist | Data Analyst
+role: Data Analyst | Researcher
 bio:  I'm very passionate student who loves problem solving in any kind of matter.
 I'll learn it.
       Specially, I love to find the best and most optimized solution for such problems.